 Here is one of my favorite salmon recipes–perfect for a no-stress, healthy, SCRUMPTIOUS weeknight dinner.

 If you’ve never treated your tastebuds to the magical combination of maple syrup, rich balsamic vinegar, and tangy dijon mustard, you are definitely missing out.
-Here, these ingredients, along with some minced garlic, salt and pepper, and savory herbs de provence, come together to form a flavorful marinade and drool-worthy glaze.
+Here, these ingredients, along with some fresh garlic, salt and pepper, and optional herbs/seasonings, come together to form a flavorful marinade and drool-worthy glaze.

 There are a couple ways to go about making the glaze.

-- Usually I would recommend transferring all excess marinade to a small saucepan, and simmering/stirring until thickened.
+- Generally I would recommend transferring all excess marinade to a small saucepan, and simmering/stirring until heated through and thickened.
+While the salmon is resting after baking, pour any juices from the baking sheet in with the rest of the glaze for a smooth, consistent sauce.

-- But because this marinade is relatively thick to start with, you can (and I do) get away with heating the excess marinade in the microwave, stopping every 10-15 seconds to stir (and taking care that it doesn’t boil over!).
+- Because this marinade is relatively thick to start with, you can also get away with heating the excess marinade in the microwave, stopping every 10-15 seconds to stir (and taking care that it doesn’t boil over!).

 - 2 tsp pure maple syrup**